Thomas More

-Sir Thomas More (7 February 1478 – 6 July 1535), venerated in the Catholic Church as Saint Thomas More, was an English lawyer, judge, social philosopher, author, statesman, theologian, and noted Renaissance humanist.
+Sir Thomas More (7 February 1478 – 6 July 1535), venerated in the Catholic Church as a martyr and saint, was an English lawyer, judge, social philosopher, author, statesman, theologian and Renaissance humanist.
 He also served Henry VIII as Lord Chancellor from October 1529 to May 1532.
 He wrote Utopia, published in 1516, which describes the political system of an imaginary island state.

 More opposed the Protestant Reformation, directing polemics against the theology of Martin Luther, Huldrych Zwingli and William Tyndale.
 More also opposed Henry VIII's separation from the Catholic Church, refusing to acknowledge Henry as supreme head of the Church of England and the annulment of his marriage to Catherine of Aragon.
-After refusing to take the Oath of Supremacy, he was convicted of treason on what he stated was false evidence, and was executed.
+After refusing to take the Oath of Supremacy, More was convicted of treason on what he stated was false evidence, and was executed.
 At his execution, he was reported to have said: "I die the King's good servant, and God's first."

 Pope Pius XI canonised More in 1935 as a martyr.
 Pope John Paul II in 2000 declared him the patron saint of statesmen and politicians.
 In his proclamation the pope stated: "It can be said that he demonstrated in a singular way the value of a moral conscience ... even if, in his actions against heretics, he reflected the limits of the culture of his time".